 An alternative exists to address many of the service and cost shortfalls of LTL networks.
 A pool distribution strategy combines freight moving to the same place at the same temperature range.
 You can arrange this collaboration yourself, but most often it’s managed by third party logistics providers (3PLs) who have relationships with multiple shippers with like products and can play matchmaker.

 There is nothing new or revolutionary about pooled shipments, but many food distribution logistics pros cling to the national LTL model because, frankly, it’s easier.
 National LTL is an on-demand model.
 Get an order on Tuesday, you make a call to a carrier, you ship.
 Get an order on Wednesday, you ship.
 Get an order on Thursday...

-The 3PL works with multiple shippers of temp-controlled freight to fill freight capacity.
+The 3PL works with multiple temperature-controlled trucking companies to fill freight capacity.
 Through this collaborative strategy, the 3PL coordinates with participants, who agree on a schedule of outbound shipments and delivery dates.

 Long-haul pool shipments may deliver direct to a large customer, like Walmart, or the shipment may stop at a retail DC and then continue to a local pool distributor for large-scale distribution within a region.
 Most often, the full trailer goes direct to a local pool distributor that sorts and segregates products based on purchase order information and arranges final delivery to consignees to meet agreed arrival dates.

 Larger companies may not need to worry about origin consolidation if they are moving full truckloads into a region.
 For these companies, local pool distribution still adds significant value.